lbriais/easy_app_helper/README.md

 * each included module added its own part in the global help
 * The information passed to init_app_helper has been used in order to build a consistent help.
-* The method implemented add_specifc_command_line_options did add the --stupid command line option and that it fits within the global help. the syntax is the [Slop] [2] syntax, and many other options are available.
-See the [Slop] [2] for further info.
+* The method implemented add_specifc_command_line_options did add the --stupid command line option and that it fits within the global help. the syntax is the [Slop] [slop] syntax, and many other options are available.
+See the [Slop] [slop] for further info.

 *The EasyAppHelper::Debug module*